habhabhabs/fyp4/hotword/install-snowboy/install-instructions.md

 4."""How to use""
-Copy files from "/snowboy/snowboy/swig/Python3" to your project Copy path "resourses" from /snowboy/snowboy to your project path Copy file "snowboydecoder.py" from "/snowboy/snowboy/examples/Python3" to your project path Open "https://snowboy.kitt.ai/" , login & register ,create and download your voice model Copy your voice model to project path
+Copy files from `/snowboy/snowboy/swig/Python3` to your project Copy path `resourses` from `/snowboy/snowboy` to your project `path` Copy file `snowboydecoder.py` from `/snowboy/snowboy/examples/Python3` to your project `path` Open `https://snowboy.kitt.ai/` , login & register ,create and download your voice model Copy your voice model to project `path`
-Now you can use snowboy module in python file from this path
+Now you can use snowboy module in python file from this `path`

 Guide credits to: [WorldOfPython YouTube](https://www.youtube.com/watch?v=mUEm05ZAhhI)